 The government control of temples has in recent years extended not only to the everyday functioning of the temples but also to the nature of worship.
 In its purported efforts to bring social justice to the religion, the government interferes with rituals which have been in place for millennia and are integral to religious practices.
 There might be discriminatory practices in temples and there sure have been many instances of such over the years.
 Certainly there is a lot of room for reform and renewal.
 But it is the belief of many that such change should come from within the religion and not dictated to by the government.

 Many wonder how the temples of Tamil Nadu ended up under government control.
 It is a long and complex story.
 In ancient times the temples were administered by local people with royal supervision and control.
 The Pallava, Chola, Pandya, Vijayanagara, Nayakkan kings who built and maintained these temples were ardent believers of the Hindu faith and appear to have exercised strict supervision of these temples.
 When the British colonialists arrived, these temples came under the purview of the British East India Company.
 Initially many temples were desecrated and used as armouries and barracks for soldiers.
 But over time, the East India Company became interested in the vast wealth of these temples and taxed them for profit.
 They in fact became custodians of the temples and took on the supervisory role of the ancient kings.
 Subsequently there was a push from Christian missionaries that the Company should get out of the business of administering Hindu temples.
 Under pressure from the British Parliament, the East India Company withdrew from managing temples in 1833.
 It is alleged that what ensued was very chaotic.
 Many temples fell into private hands.
 Trustees were accused of perpetrating fraud of various kinds including appropriating temple lands and embezzling funds.
 Under pressure from Hindu leaders, the British government then enacted the Religious Endowments Act of 1863 that provided for local committees to run temples.
-Despite that it was alleged that rampant corruption and theft took place.
+Despite that, it was alleged that rampant corruption and theft took place.
 Many temples fell into disrepair.
 Some became dens of vice it was alleged.
 Although the more serious allegations likely were few, all temples were maligned.
 It set the stage for serious government intervention.
 In 1927, while India was still a British colony, the democratically elected government of the Madras Presidency enacted the Madras Hindu Religious Endowments Act, which created a board of commissioners to supervise the administration of temples.
 The party in power was the Justice Party which was dominated by non-Brahmin higher caste Hindus who detested the Brahmins and their perceived favoured treatment by British authorities.
 The initial effort was to create a supervisory body.
 But it was the proverbial camel with the nose in the tent.
 What followed over the next several decades and beyond India’s independence from Britain, was the gradual erosion of temple independence and more government control and ownership.
 Successive legislation ensured that.
 In 1951, the elected government of Madras State (forerunner of Tamil Nadu State as well as Andhra Pradesh and parts of Karnataka and Kerala States) passed an act called the Madras Hindu Religious and Charitable Endowments Act of 1951 which essentially brought all Hindu temples and related organizations under government control.
 This was challenged in the Supreme Court of India in 1954, on the basis that the state did not have the right to interfere.
 In the judgment in the Shirur Mutt Case, the courts held that while the state cannot dictate religious practices, it could control the secular activities of temples.
 Subsequent legislation in 1959, gave birth to new a HR and CE Act that negated the objections of the Supreme Court and gave total control of the temples to the state.
 In 1960 the Government of India appointed a commission to study the issue under the chairmanship of the esteemed statesman C. P. Ramaswamy Aiyer.
 The commission concluded that the temples were better off under government control rather than private ownership.
 After the Dravidian parties came to power in the late 1960s and onwards, the legislation was continuously tweaked to give the state control not only over the administration and finances of the temples but also their religious rites and practices.

 The state that intervened in the running of temples to protect them now stands accused of exploiting them financially and politically.
 There is a movement to free temples from government control.
 Several Brahmin groups, the Hindu-centric BJP, other Hindu organizations and individuals have spearheaded this push to make temples function independently of the government.
 Critics point out that freeing temples from government control might expose them to takeover by corrupt private entities and individuals who in turn might mismanage the temples and embezzle their funds.
 In the absence of a church or other overarching organization to guide it, the Hindu religion does not have the means to manage these temples without the help of the government they point out.
 Some argue that democratically elected governments after all are the legitimate owners of the temples on behalf of the people who elected them.
 This thinking is incorrect as the people who participate in these elections are not Hindus alone but the general population which includes people of different faiths and ideologies.
 Others argue that if given the opportunity the Hindu population would come with an organization that would care for the temples.
 But there are no guarantees that that would happen.